 Lowering or removing your reserve price

-You can lower or remove the reserve price on an auction-style listing by revising your listing in My eBay.
+You can lower or remove the reserve price on an auction-style listing by revising your listing in My eBay or in Seller Hub.
 You can lower the reserve price if:

 No bidder has met the reserve price.

 There are at least 12 hours left on the listing.

 Lowering your reserve price

 If you lower the reserve price below the high bidder's maximum bid, we lower the high bidder's maximum bid to $1.00 below the new reserve price.

 We notifiy bidders of the new reserve price by email, and they must bid again to confirm interest in the item.
 The high bidder must bid again at or above the new reserve price.